yngvem/PyDense2/README.md

 This is a tool for post-processing of image segmentation masks, and before using it you should have precomputed class probabilities for each label.
 Training is unfortunately not supported by this tool.

+### Installation guide:
+Open a terminal window and navigate to the folder that you want to download PyDense2 into.
+Write ```git clone https://github.com/yngvem/PyDense2.git``` in the terminal window, followed by ```cd PyDense2``` and at last ```python setup.py install```.
+PyDense2 can then be imported into any Python file.

+#### Import errors:
+If you get a cryptic error on import, then you are probably missing libgcc as part of your Python installation.
+If you are using Anaconda this can be fixed by typing ```conda install libgcc``` in a terminal window.

 ### Example code
 Here is a simple example where the probability mask and image is stored as numpy array files.
 ```python